zenpaiang/wos-bot/README.md

 a whiteout survival giftcode redeemer + utility bot using [ddddocr](https://github.com/sml2h3/ddddocr) for captcha detection

+if you like the project, please give it a :star:! 😊

 # hardware requirements

 this bot uses an onnx based OCR model which is not only fast, but is **~50MB** in size, meaning the bot runs at under **100MB** of RAM, and doesn't need any special hardware such as a CUDA supported GPU. this also means that the storage space needed is **<1GB**, allowing it to be run on a cheap VPS, a free one, or even on small SBCs.